 Some of the School’s noteworthy highlights since its opening in 1972

-In the Summer 0f 1989 the School of Hospitality Management relocated from the University Park Campus–presently known as Modesto Maidique Campus- (“MMC”) to the North Miami Campus–presently known as Biscayne Bay Campus-(“BBC”) The School was housed in its own building located alongside Biscayne Bay with three floors of offices, labs and classrooms.
+In the Summer of 1989, the School of Hospitality Management relocated from the University Park Campus–presently known as Modesto Maidique Campus (“MMC”) – to the North Miami Campus–presently known as Biscayne Bay Campus (“BBC”).
+The School was housed in its own building located alongside Biscayne Bay with three floors of offices, labs and classrooms.

-Since 1997 the School cosponsored the annual Florida extravaganza (later renamed South Beach Wine and Food Festival “SOBEWFF”) which has become the nation’s largest wine tasting event.
-It has served as the signature fund raising event for the School and featured hundreds wine makers and spirits manufacturers.
-Hosted by Southern Glazers Wine & Spirits of America and FIU, the Festival benefits the Chaplin School of Hospitality & Tourism Management.
-Since its inception, more than $26 million has been raised in support of scholarships, state-of-the-art learning facilities and more at the school.
-In addition, the Festival annually presents a unique opportunity for more than 1,000 student volunteers to gain experience in the field of hospitality and network with industry leaders.
+Since 1997, the School co-sponsored the annual Florida Extravaganza (later renamed South Beach Wine and Food Festival “SOBEWFF®”) which has become the nation’s largest wine and food event.
+It has served as the signature fund raising event for the School and featured hundreds of wine makers and spirits manufacturers.
+Hosted by Southern Glazer’s Wine & Spirits of America and FIU, the Festival benefits the Chaplin School of Hospitality & Tourism Management.
+Since its inception, more than $28 million has been raised in support of scholarships, state-of-the-art learning facilities and more at the school.
+In addition, the Festival annually presents a unique opportunity for more than 1,000 student volunteers to gain experience in the field of hospitality as well as networking with industry leaders.

-In 2011 the School was renamed the Chaplin School of Hospitality and Tourism Management in honor of the Chaplin family.
+In 2011, the School was renamed the Chaplin School of Hospitality & Tourism Management in honor of the Chaplin family.
 The naming recognizes the commitment of Southern Glazer’s Wine & Spirits and the Chaplin family as passionate supporters of FIU’s hospitality and tourism education.
-In so doing, the goal was to continue providing cutting-edge management education for students who intend to pursue careers in the hospitality and tourism industries
+In doing so, the goal was to continue providing cutting-edge management education for students who intend to pursue careers in the hospitality and tourism industries.